 Cost Accounting I 3 crs.
 4 hrs.
-ACC 350 Forensic Accounting and Fraud Analysis ACC 370 paid-in capit Attention is § Emphasis is placed on the conceptual, analytical and practical aspects of cost accounting as a tool for planning and controlling the operations of a business.
+ACC 350 Forensic Accounting and Fraud Analysis ACC 370 paid-in capi Attention is Emphasis is placed on the conceptual, analytical and practical aspects of cost accounting as a tool for planning and controlling the operations of a business.
 Topics studied include the cost accounting cycle, the job order cost system, process costing, allocation of costs, joint and by-product costs, payroll accounting and budgeting.
 Prerequisite: ACC 122 3 crs.
 4 hrs.
 The course is an introduction to Forensic Accounting and Fraud Analysis.
 Topics include the nature of fraud, fraud prevention, fraud detection, financial statement fraud, revenue and inventory fraud, liability and asset fraud, inadequate disclosure fraud and fraud in E-commerce.
-Prerequisite: ACC 222 the Financial other standar Prerequisite: ACC Cost Account 3 crs.
+Prerequisite: ACC 222 the Financia other standa Prerequisite: ACC Cost Accour 3 crs.
+4 hrs The uses of methods tha controlling of are studied.
+Government and 400.200 Intermediate Accounting II ACC 430 profit-volum Not-for-Profit Accounting 3 crs.
 4 hrs.
-The uses of or methods that controlling of are studied.
-Government and Not-for-Profit Accounting ACC 360 Intermediate Accounting II 3 crs.
+ACC 360 3 crs.
 4 hrs.
-ACC 430 profit-volume and capital b 3 crs.
-4 hrs.
-This course introduces the theory and The course is a continuation of Intermediate Accounting I. A detailed study is made of the control, direc margin appro
+The course is a continuation of I and capital control, dire margin appr